• Home

 • Wash your jars, lids, and canning tools in hot soapy water.
 Rinse thoroughly to remove all suds.
 Set aside to air dry on a clean kitchen towel.

 • Place the jar rack into water bath canner, set the jars on the rack, and add water to cover the jars.
-Bring the canner to a simmer (180˚F) for 10 minutes, and keep the jars hot until you are ready to fill them.
+Bring the canner to a simmer (180˚F) for 10 minutes, and keep the jars warm until you are ready to fill them.

 Can the Apple Juice